HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Default size: 2000, default lifetime: infinite (-1), usage pattern: regular.

 This cache stores WCM Menu entries.
-An entry comprises of the Content IDs associated with a particular menu.
+An entry comprises the Content IDs associated with a particular menu.
 The entries are retrieved and cached without applying security.
 Whenever a user needs that menu’s results, their specific security will then be applied to the cached results.
 A dynamic menu, which is one that is affected by the current user’s context (e.g. based on categories in a user’s profile) will store a separate cache entry for each different context.
 The cache entry will be cleared when a WCM Item is updated that will affect this menu.

 _Navigator_